-How to renew your Massachusetts Medicaid coverage
+How to Renew Massachusetts Medicaid

 How MassHealth renews your coverage

 When ex parte cannot confirm eligibility, MassHealth sends a renewal packet by mail.
 Members must return the completed packet within 30 days.
-Unreturned packets result in termination — though members can reapply immediately if they remain eligible.
+Unreturned packets result in termination, though members can reapply immediately if they remain eligible.

 Steps to complete your MassHealth renewal